You found me! Thank you! Before I tell you my story, let me guess yours.

 I am much like you.
 I live to eat, learn and share.
 Blogging is a strange form of pen paling (for those of you who remember doing so in school), isn’t it?
 Instead of sending off letters to far off places and waiting for a reply, here we are sharing our lives with imagined but very real readers.
 So again, welcome and thank you for sharing your time with me.

 I live in a small town in Indiana, USA.
 Very flat.
 Lots of corn.
 Mostly for fuel not food (we can debate that later).
 Not much excitement.
 So I eat.
 A lot.

 I was born in Bangladesh which means I’m VERY familiar with spice.
 I’ve lived in Michigan, Connecticut, Texas, New Jersey, Virginia, New York and Louisiana.
 So, I enjoy everything from clam chowder, grinders, chicken fried steak to seafood gumbo.

 I’m married to Jim, a wonderful Georgia gentleman.
 So now, I have added a lot of southern tastes to my table.
 My recipe for Tandoori Fried Chicken is a good representation of our relationship.
 We share four daughters with distinct flavor palates.
 Cooking for this, chopped and blended family is both a challenge and a joy.
 As you can see, like most of us, food is how I relate to people and places.
 For me cooking is the ultimate and most intimate form of communication (think the novel/movie…Like Water for Chocolate).

 In this effort to foster a community of considerate consumers, i.e. hungry philosophers you will find:

-I look forward to meeting each of you and learning about your food stories.
+I look forward to meeting each of you and learning about your food and life stories.

 The Hungry Philosopher